mudslide2008/AniList-Taste-Analyzer/README.txt

 - The ranking blends recurring viewing patterns, reliable rating correlations, and a smaller community-score tie-breaker.
 - A planning_priority.csv file is written beside the normal report exports.
 - Taste-cover signal icons now cover many more themes instead of falling back to the same star.

+Just run the .bat and input the anilist profile name